 Dichondra carolinensis Michx. is the correct and accepted scientific name for this species of Dichondra.
 It was named and first described by André Michaux in Flora Boreali-Americana in 1803.

 According to Plants of the World Online, there are 15 accepted species of Dichondra.
 Ummm, they all look alike to me and even their descriptions seem the same.
 Some species overlap ranges (several in Texas) while others are native to MANY other parts of the world.
-It would be interesting to find out if many of them actually the same species.
 I decided the species growing at the mansion was Dichondra carolinensis because they appear to be the only species native to Mississippi.

 The uses for Dichondra are varied and interesting.
 Some people plant it in their lawns while others fight to get rid of it.
 There are even a few cultivars available as they look really good in hanging baskets.